likhechman/Comparison-of-the-morphology-of-El-Paso-and-Ciudad-Juarez/README.md

 > Kaluzhak A. D. Comparison of the morphology of El Paso and Ciudad Juarez - 2024

-Kaluzhak A. D.<sup>1

-1 Faculty of Geography and Geoinformation Technology
+Kaluzhak A. D. Faculty of Geography and Geoinformation Technology

 Contact: ddkaluzhak@edu.hse.ru